-Industry began hitting the limits on exponential growth of performance on individual microprocessors many years ago and is now building commodity processors with increasing numbers of cores.
-Nearly every SIAG/SC officer candidate statement included a mention of the "ubiquitous" nature of parallel computing.
+Industry began hitting the limits on exponential growth of performance on individual microprocessors over a decade ago and is now building commodity processors with increasing numbers of cores.
+Parallel computing is now ubiquitous and mainstream.
 Every new machine now has more than one core.
-Two years ago, Mike Heroux wrote "The supercomputing and larger parallel computing fields that SIAG/SC represent are experiencing a kind of intense interest that is probably as great as ever in the history of this SIAG."
+Several years ago, Mike Heroux wrote "The supercomputing and larger parallel computing fields that SIAG/SC represent are experiencing a kind of intense interest that is probably as great as ever in the history of this SIAG."
 This is still true.
-There are parallel algorithmic and architectural challenges at the small scale (single desktops, laptops, and servers), middle scale (such as Tilera processors), large scale (current supercomputers), to future exascale systems.
+There are parallel algorithmic and architectural challenges at the small scale (single desktops, laptops, and servers), middle scale (heterogeneous architectures), large scale (current supercomputers), to future exascale systems.